morrisong/baughurstsgg.github.com/source/easy-fundraising/index.markdown

 Use easysearch every time you search the Web and 50% of the fees paid by the advertising sponsors will be given to Baughurst Scout and Guide Group.
 Make just 10 searches a day with easysearch instead of Google or any other search engine and you could raise around £20 a year - or more - for us.
 It's that easy!

-Visit [http://baughurstsgg.easysearch.org.uk/] and start raising funds at no cost to you!
+Visit [our search page](http://baughurstsgg.easysearch.org.uk/) and start raising funds at no cost to you!

 **Don’t keep this to yourselves – tell all your friends and families!**